Our Fees at Nurses Defence Service

 OUR FEES at NDS

-Our lawyer’s fees are dependent on a number of factors, depending on the complexity of the issues in the case, the seniority and experience of the lawyer needed, the legal specialism, the number of pages of evidence and other material involved, the number of procedural steps that need to be taken, the location of the hearing, the number of days in court or tribunal, whether there is a solicitor involved or whether the case is on a direct access basis, among other things.
+Our lawyers are barristers, who are a type of highly-trained regulated lawyer.
+Barristers fees are dependent on a number of factors, depending on the complexity of the issues, the seniority and experienced of the barrister, the specialism, the number of pages involved, the number of procedural steps that need to be taken, the location of the hearing, the number of days in court or tribunal, whether there is a solicitor involved or whether the case is on a direct access basis, among other things.

 If you give us a call we will be able to provide you with quotes and guidance on likely future fees.
 We can quote for stages of work and in some instances provide a global fee quote.
 However, some cases will develop over time and it will be dependent on the requirements at each stage as to how many hours or days need to be spent on preparing a case or presenting a can in court.

-Our hourly rates start at £140 for the most junior members of Chambers, rising to £525 an hour for more senior members of Chambers in some specialisms.
-The average fees charged per hour are £180 to £220.
-Very junior nurses usually receive a discount on fees.
+Our hourly rates start at £20 for the most junior members of Chambers, rising to £350 an hour for more senior members of Chambers in some specialisms.
+The average fees charged per hour are £200 to £250 plus VAT.

 Where possible we will provide a fixed fee for a piece of work.
 We usually charge fixed fees for conferences and hearings.
 It may be possible to charge fixed fees for other work, once we have scoped out what is needed.
 A first conference is often needed to go through the issues in the case to be able to provide more clear guidance or quotes.